ShriramGithub7/EV8-Loss-calculation-and-Model-Finetuning/README.md

 Now change the learning rates see below the effect of the same on Loss graph:

 **Learning Rate: 0.1**

-Note: Above graph, there are couple of records of excel sheet.
+Note: In the graphs screenshot, there are couple of records of excel sheet.
 That shows updated loss value after last epoch

 ![image](https://user-images.githubusercontent.com/93775361/212443604-4fb38af6-7db0-4247-8c0f-918f8445a5ee.png)